felleslosninger/dc24-wallet-verifier/README.md

 The MATTR secrets can be obtained by requesting access to their API and following their [guide](https://learn.mattr.global/guides/) for setting up a verifier, as well as their [API documentation](https://learn.mattr.global/api-reference/).

 ## Fly.io Setup
+- If you haven't already installed fly on your computer run the following command in your terminal:
+`powershell -Command "iwr https://fly.io/install.ps1 -useb | iex"`
+- Update the `fly.toml.example` file with secrets specified there and give your app a fitting name, e.g "johns-verifier".
+Make sure that someone else hasn't deployed an app with the same name to avoid that you overrun someone elses deployed app.
+(This is because the DC24 team is using the same organization sub)
+- Before you deploy your app to fly.io you have to install Docker.
+Make sure that the Docker application is up and running and run the following command in your terminal from the directory to create a Docker image:
+`docker build -f Dockerfile.jvm -t my-spring-boot-app .`
+- You can now ship your Docker image launch your app by running `fly launch`from the terminal
+- You will be asked if you want to use the existing fly.toml file, say yes.
+- You will also be asked if you want to tweak the default settings, say yes.
+You will then be redirected to a settings page, here you must make sure that the organization you're using is "dc24" -> "Confirm Settings"
+- You can now visit your by following the link printed in the terminal!
+- To deploy changes to your up and running app you can run the same command you did to create a Docker image followed by `fly deploy --local-only`